gsipos/image-gallery-presenter/README.md

 ## Description

-Image Gallery Presenter is a web application that allows users to showcase and present their image galleries in a visually appealing way.
+Image Gallery Presenter is a web application that allows users to showcase and present their images.
+The initial usecase is presenting a bunch of images during tabletop RPG sessions.

 ## How to use